U-C-S/zola-npm/README.md

 ### From CLI

-Format: `zola-bin [args]`
+Format: `npx zola-bin [args]`

 `args` are same as official zola [CLI](https://www.getzola.org/documentation/getting-started/cli-usage/).
 Additionally, In your project's `package.json` file, you call it inside a script after adding it as a devDependency.

 ```json
 "scripts": {